FilcuAlexandru/DevOps-Cheatsheet/README.md

 ## Overview

-DevOps Cheatsheet is a practical command reference for infrastructure, automation, application operations, monitoring, observability and troubleshooting.
+DevOps Cheatsheet is a practical command reference for DevOps, infrastructure and application operations.

-It brings together commonly used commands, operational patterns and diagnostic techniques across the DevOps toolchain, with an emphasis on clarity, speed and real-world operational use.
+It brings together frequently used commands, configuration examples and operational references across multiple technologies, with a focus on fast lookup and practical day-to-day usage.

-The reference is designed to answer three questions quickly:
+The project is designed to provide a quick answer to three questions:

 > What do I run?
 > What does it do?
 > When should I use it?

-The Markdown files are the single source of truth.
-The interactive web dashboard is generated automatically from the same content.
+The reference is maintained as Markdown and presented through an automatically generated interactive web dashboard.

 ---